 - In another bowl beat the egg with a fork.

 - Measure out the water.

 - Add all the wet ingredients to the dry, except for the water.

 Mix everything else together first, and then add a little of the water.

-The photograph opposite shows a muffin mixture that can drop off a spoon but is not runny.
+The photograph above shows a muffin mixture that can drop off a spoon but is not runny.